DuBois, Pennsylvania

 DuBois (/,du:'bojz/ doo-BOYZ) is a city and the most populous community in Clearfield County, Pennsylvania, United States.
 DuBois is located approximately 100 mi northeast of Pittsburgh.
-The population was 7,510 as of the 2020 census.
+The population was 7,510 as of the 2020 census, though the new population post-merger is roughly 18,000 people, which will be reflected in post 2026 censuses.
 It is the principal city in the DuBois, PA Micropolitan Statistical Area.
 DuBois is also one of two principal cities, the other being State College, that make up the larger State College-DuBois, PA Combined Statistical Area.

 History

 Settled in 1812 and platted in 1872, DuBois was incorporated as a borough in 1881 and as a city in 1914.

 The town was founded by John Rumbarger, for whom the town was originally named.
 The Rumbarger Cemetery is all that survives of John Rumbarger's "original settlement" in the city of DuBois.
 The town was later renamed for local lumber magnate John DuBois, who came from a longstanding American family of French Huguenot descent.
 Many of the town's original buildings and homes were funded and or donated by Mr. DuBois's lumber mill.
 In 1938, his nephew, John E. DuBois, donated the family mansion and estate as a permanent home for the DuBois Campus of Penn State University.
 While DuBois was founded as a lumber town, the mining of bituminous coal quickly became the chief industry in DuBois.

-Over the years there have been numerous unsuccessful attempts in 1989, 1995, and 2002 to combine the city with the surrounding Sandy Township, but in 2021 voters in both municipalities successfully voted to consolidate into a new third class city, anticipated to take effect between 2024 and 2026.
+Over the years there had been numerous unsuccessful attempts in 1989, 1995, and 2002 to combine the city with the surrounding Sandy Township, but in 2021 voters in both municipalities successfully voted to consolidate into a new third class city, which took effect January 5, 2026.
 Combined, the population of DuBois and Sandy Township is approximately 18,000 people.
+The combined city will keep the name DuBois.

 The Commercial Hotel, since demolished, was listed on the National Register of Historic Places in 1985, and the DuBois Historic District was listed in 1997.